Chart Color Schemes

 Collingwood's young demographic places it in the bottom 15% of areas nationwide

-Collingwood has a median age of 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
-Compared to Greater Melbourne, Collingwood has a higher proportion of residents aged 25-34 (34.8%) but fewer residents aged 5-14 (5.3%).
+Collingwood's median age is 33, which is younger than Greater Melbourne's figure of 37 and Australia's national average of 38 years.
+Compared to Greater Melbourne, Collingwood has a higher percentage of residents aged 25-34 (34.8%) but fewer residents aged 5-14 (5.3%).
 This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and the present, the proportion of Collingwood's population aged 35 to 44 has increased from 19.1% to 20.3%, while the proportion of residents aged 25 to 34 has decreased from 36.4% to 34.8%.
-Population forecasts for the year 2041 suggest substantial demographic changes in Collingwood, with the strongest projected growth in the 25-34 age group, which is expected to grow by 36%, adding 1,415 residents to reach a total of 5,345.
+Between the 2021 Census and now, the 35 to 44 age group has increased from 19.1% to 20.3% of Collingwood's population.
+Conversely, the 25 to 34 age cohort has decreased from 36.4% to 34.8%.
+Population forecasts for 2041 suggest substantial demographic changes in Collingwood, with the 25 to 34 age group projected to grow by 38%, adding 1,461 residents to reach a total of 5,345.